 Patients can enter Day Treatment immediately if detoxification is not required or outpatient detoxification is appropriate, as determined during initial outpatient assessment.
 Alternatively, patients may enter Day Treatment once inpatient treatment is complete.
 Day Treatment is also suggested for patients requiring a transitional phase between inpatient treatment and outpatient care.
 While the schedule of the Day Treatment Program is flexible, most patients attend the program for eight hours per day for an average of one to three weeks.
 The program is offered from 8:30 a.m. to 4:15 p.m.
 Parking is free.
-The group breaks for lunch from 12-1 p.m.
+The group breaks for lunch from Noon to 1 p.m.
 Group participants may pack a lunch for themselves, visit the Lutheran Hospital cafeteria, or visit a number of local restaurants, many within easy walking distance.

 Patients completing Day Treatment often transition to one of the Intensive Outpatient Programs offered by the ADRC.

 The Intensive Outpatient Programs are for patients who understand that they are dependent on alcohol, or other substances, and have taken the initiative to seek treatment.
 Patients must commit to attending four to five weeks of treatment followed by six to eight weeks of weekly aftercare meetings.

 Our four day, five week outpatient programs include:

 - Four Day IOP – an intensive outpatient program designed for patients whose family and job responsibilities allow them to participate in morning treatment.
 The meetings are held from 9:00 a.m. until Noon, Monday through Thursday for five (5) weeks, followed by weekly aftercare.